sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

 ### `for`

-Bitcoin does not allow unbounded loops for security reasons, to prevent DoS attacks.
+Bitcoin does not allow unbounded loops for security reasons (eg: to prevent DoS attacks).
 All loops must be bounded at compile time.
 So if you want to loop inside `@method`, you must strictly use the following format:

 ```ts
 for (let $i = 0; $i < $maxLoopCount; $i++) {